 Whilst we’re in Austrailia, Sydney’s iconic Harbour Bridge is constructed out of Middlesbrough/Teesside steel, as are many other bridges throughout the world.
 So it’s Boro folk to be thanked for many of the world’s most impressive constructions.
 Industry is at the heart of our town, with steel, chemicals and ships all having been proudly produced in the region over the past century.
 You probably don’t realize it but Teesport handles over 4,000 vessels a year with over 27 million tonnes of cargo.
 Pretty impressive figures eh!

 Middlesbrough’s major economic ambitions have been boosted with it being named one of the Top 10 Small Cities in Europe by the Financial Times.The high profile listing comes in a report entitled European Cities and Regions of the Future 2018-19 which asks the question “With Europe in flux, which locations have investment potential for the long haul?”
-The report has been compiled by the Financial Times supplement – ‘fDi magazine’ – which looks at potential for foreign direct investment (FDI).
+The report has been compiled by the Financial Times supplement – ‘fDi magazine’ – which looks at the potential for foreign direct investment (FDI).
 Middlesbrough was listed at number nine for small cities in Europe with its strategy to attract foreign investment.

 Boro has its very own distinctive language.
 It’s certainly not Geordie (as is often first thought by southerners).
 ‘Yer jokin aren’t yer’ can be heard from Acklam to Grangetown.
 Our distinctive tone can be easily recognized in all corners of the globe and you feel a sense of belonging whenever you hear it.

 I think you’ll know by now that we are truly passionate about our “small town in Europe”.
 Our extensive property register covers Middlesbrough town centre, Linthorpe, Acklam, Ormesby, Tollesby, Brookfield, Longlands and all of the TS3 & TS4 estates.
 Talk to us about any aspect of selling or renting your home.
 Chat to us about our auction department and why more and more sellers are choosing this route for a swift, hassle-free transaction.
-So, if you’re at the start your journey the property ladder, looking for a renovation project, up sizing because your bursting at the seams, downsizing now the children have flown the nest or looking for an investment/rental place to add to your portfolio, then call in or give us a call and we’ll be happy to help.
+So, if you’re at the start of your journey on the property ladder, looking for a renovation project, up sizing because your bursting at the seams, downsizing now the children have flown the nest, or looking for an investment/rental place to add to your portfolio, then call in or give us a call and we’ll be happy to help.